palautatan/ph142/midterm-2/midterm-2-slides.md

 Example
 ========================================================
 **Additional Questions for Home:**
-- What is the probability of a dalmatian being unimpaired and brown-eyed dog if it is neither hearing impaired nor blue eyed?
+- What is the probability of a dalmatian neither being unimpaired nor a blue-eyed dog?
 - Are $B$ and $I$ independent?
 Or dependent?

 *If this was difficult to answer, please refer to Sarah's Venn Diagram notes on bCourses.*